Our Mission: We are gathered to celebrate God’s gifts and sent to respond to the needs of the world.

 The fullness of our fellowship enables us to support the members of our church and encourages us to show respect for their worth and compassion for their needs.
 From the strength of this fellowship and the shared experience of a community worshipping together, we are also able to look beyond the needs of this parish.
 As members of Christ’s Church, we accept our responsibility not only for ourselves but also for others who share our world.

 There are lots of new ways you can get involved in your community.
-Please fill out the attached survey and return it to the church office by e-mail, firstname.lastname@example.org or mail it to: St. John’s Episcopal Church, 3857 N. Kostner Ave., Chicago IL 60641
+Please fill out this card Community Life Card and return it to the church office by e-mail, email@example.com or mail it to: St. John’s Episcopal Church, 3857 N. Kostner Ave., Chicago IL 60641

-• Hands to Help Ministries: St. John’s participates in this local ministry which serves homeless people and those in danger of becoming homeless.
-We are the location for drop-in hours on Wednesdays, we have designated $1,000 annual for its work, our rector is President of the Board, and parishioners volunteer their time and resources to assist those in need.
+St. John’s participates in this local ministry which serves homeless people and those in danger of becoming homeless on the Northwest side.
+We are the location for drop-in hours on Wednesdays, we support their work by donating office space, making financial donations, volunteering our time and resources to assist those in need, and several parishioners serve on the board of Directors.
 Visit www.handstohelpministries.org for more information.

-• Pence Blessing Program: St. John’s members have pence cans at home to put spare change in as a reminder of our blessings.
+St. John’s members have pence cans at home to put spare change in as a reminder of our blessings.
 The cans are collected three times a year and given to local, national and international organizations.
-Collections for local charities include: $560 for Lydia House (local alternative high school), $668 for Irving Park Community Clinic (free medical care for those without health insurance), $500 for Lawrence Hall Youth Services ( foster care), and $500 for Hands to Help Ministries (homeless ministry).
+Collections for local charities include: Step Up (mentoring program at Schurz High School, Lydia House (local alternative high school), Irving Park Community Clinic (free medical care for those without health insurance), Lawrence Hall Youth Services (foster care), Hands to Help Ministries (homeless ministry).

 Our Maundy Thursday and Good Friday offerings support the Anglican Church in Jerusalem.